aoao2002/MorseCode/README.md

 # MorseCode
-CS207 project about implement Morse Code using Verilog
+CS207 project about implement Morse Code using Verilog language and FPGA chip.

 **Displayed video**: https://youtu.be/wBKb6pVVy-c